Auburn vs. Georgia State NCAA Football Odds, Plays and Insights | September 25, 2021

 Georgia State Stats and Trends

-- Georgia State's games this season have hit the over two times in three opportunities (66.7%).
+- Georgia State's games this year have hit the over on two of three set point totals (66.7%).

-- When Georgia State records more than 12.7 points, it is 1-1 against the spread and 1-1 overall.
+- Georgia State is 1-1 against the spread and 1-1 overall in games when it records more than 12.7 points.

-- When Georgia State totals more than 253.3 yards, the team is 1-1 against the spread and 1-1 overall.
+- In games that Georgia State amasses more than 253.3 yards, the team is 1-1 against the spread and 1-1 overall.

-- The Panthers have turned the ball over five times this season, two more turnovers than the Tigers have forced (3).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.